Find Affordable College Courses

 Read full report on Physical Sciences at University of Delaware

-University of Illinois at Urbana-Champaign came in at #15 in this year’s edition of the Best Physical Sciences Schools ranking.
+University of Illinois at Urbana-Champaign landed the #15 spot in the 2023 rankings for the best physical sciences programs.
 Located in the city of Champaign, UIUC is a public college with a fairly large student population.

 After completing their degree, physical sciences graduates from UIUC carry an average student debtload of $21,500.
 The average monthly payment of a loan this size is about $566, assuming that the borrower is on a 10-year repayment plan.

-University of Maryland - College Park did quite well in this year’s ranking of the best schools for physical sciences students.
-It came in at #16 on the list.
-UMCP is a very large public school located in the large suburb of College Park.
+University of Maryland - College Park ranked #16 on this year’s Best Physical Sciences Schools list.
+UMCP is a very large public school located in the suburb of College Park.

 On average, physical sciences graduates from UMCP take out $19,049 in student loans while working on their degree.